Below I’ve reviewed the best termite killer for indoor and outdoor spaces. Luckily, the products are useful for both pre-and post-construction phases.

-1. Liquid Termite Treatment: This method involves the use of a liquid termiticide which is sprayed in and around your home where an infestation is noticed.
+1. Liquid Termite Treatment: This method involves using a liquid termiticide, sprayed in and around your home where an infestation is noticed.
 Any termite which comes in contact with it (including the natural termite treatment) is either repelled or killed.

-The termites when ingesting this liquid spreads it to other mates in the nest and get controlled much effectively.
+When ingesting this liquid, the termites spread it to other mates in the nest and get controlled much effectively.
 Check the top bombs for fleas.

-The treatment is odorless and does not cause harm to humans.
-It also acts as a preventive measure for termite infestation when applied during new construction of home and furniture.
+- The treatment is odorless and does not cause harm to humans.
+It also acts as a preventive measure for termite infestation when applied during the new home and furniture construction.

 Are Best Termite Killer Chemicals Safe?

-Each of the above-mentioned methods on termite treatment may involve a reasonable cost which is based on the following ground: Size of the building, Severity of the infestation, Foundation details, Soil type, and the Climate.
+Each of the methods mentioned above on termite treatment may involve a reasonable cost based on the following ground: Size of the building, Severity of the infestation, Foundation details, Soil type, and Climate.

 The foraging behavior of termites (the process of finding food) is a common source of misunderstanding by consumers and the source of folklore dispensed by unethical termite treatment salesmen.

-There is fairly solid scientific evidence that termites do not see, do not smell and do not sense the environment much beyond the boundary of their tunnel system.
+- There is relatively concrete scientific evidence that termites do not see, do not smell, and do not sense the environment much beyond their tunnel system’s boundary.

-The seam of gold for termites is a source of cellulose (wood or plant material) or water.
-This is a fairly random process.
-It may appear that they know where there is a source of food (i.e. your house) but they find your house by a random process.
+The seam of gold for termites is cellulose (wood or plant material) or water.
+This is a somewhat random process.
+They may know where there is food (i.e., your house), but they find your home by a random process.

 What’s the cost of professional Termite treatment

-Equally, a piece of timber connecting the building to the ground is also an open invitation for termites to enter the house.
-Not only are termites foraging for food (wood) but they are also seeking reliable sources of water to ingest.
-This ‘drinking’ usually means eating wet soil or under ideal circumstances wet wood.
+- Equally, a piece of timber connecting the building to the ground is also an open invitation for termites to enter the house.

-In the process of foraging for food, termites will eat through materials with no nutritional value.
-The soil is the major component of the material eaten in search of food.
+- In the process of foraging for food, termites will eat through materials with no nutritional value.
+The soil is the major component of the material consumed in search of food.

 Feeding and Digestion

 Termites feed on cellulose (plant material).
 The main component of wood is cellulose.
 It is cellulose that the termites need for food.
-It not just the structure of the building that is in danger from termite attack but also much of the contents of the building.
+It is not just the building structure that is in danger from termite attack but also much of the building’s contents.

-It is not just the structural and building timbers on which termites feed but anything of plant material origin (e.g. paper, cardboard, ply-board, furniture, cotton cloth and timber musical instruments, etc).
+- It is not just the structural and building timbers on which termites feed but anything of plant material origin (e.g., paper, cardboard, ply-board, furniture, cotton cloth, wood musical instruments, etc.).

-Termites eat plant material (commonly wood) as a source of cellulose.
+- Termites eat plant material (commonly wood) as a source of cellulose.
 Cellulose forms the structure of plant tissues.
-For example, cellulose comprises about 50% of wood and 90% of cotton fibers.
-Cellulose is a polymer (long chain) of thousands of glucose (sugar) molecules.
+For example, cellulose comprises about 50% of timber and 90% of cotton fibers.
+Cellulose is a polymer (long-chain) of thousands of glucose (sugar) molecules.

 Signs of termites infestation

-1. Discarded wings of termites in your house: Termites that are reproductive are called and fly to other places to find new homes.
+1. Discarded wings of termites in your house: Reproductive Termites are called and fly to other places to find new homes.
 If you see a group of such insects flying around your home or trace some discarded wings, there is probably an infestation around you.

-2. Tube-like structures made of mud: Such structures are easily visible on wooden objects of your home like wooden flooring and furniture and even on walls.
-It is nothing but a part of their nest which is damaging your property.
+2. Tube-like structures made of mud: Such systems are easily visible on your home’s wooden objects like wooden flooring and furniture and even on walls.
+It is nothing but a part of their nest, which is damaging your property.

-3. Wood which sounds hollow: Drywood termites feed on cellulose and create a hollow space in any wood.
-If you tap on such wood, it makes a hollow sound showing an infestation.
-How to get rid of termites: There are a number of options to choose from for treating termites.
+3. Wood, which sounds hollow: Drywood termites feed on cellulose and create an open space in any wood.
+If you tap on such timber, it makes a hollow sound showing an infestation.
+How to get rid of termites: There are several options to choose from for treating termites.
 The treatment depends upon the type of termite present in your home and the degree of infestation.